gvwilson/sdxpy/src/undo/index.md

 [% inc file="action.py" keep="actions" %]

-With all these changes in place our application *almost* works.
+With all these changes in place, our application *almost* works.
 We add an `_do_UNDO` handler that pops the most recent action from the history and calls its `undo` method.